 Disciplinary Demotion.
 If the demotion is a result of a disciplinary action, the employee shall be placed in the highest step in the new salary range that provides for a decrease.
-The demotion date will become the employee's new step increase date.
+The demotion date will become the employee's new annual step increase date.

 Any Other Demotion.
 If the demotion is a result of any reason other than discipline and the employee's current salary is within the new salary range, the employee shall remain at the same rate of pay until the employee's next step increase date.
-On the step increase date, the employee shall move to the next step in the new salary range that provides for an increase.
+On the step increase date, if the employee has not reached the top step of the salary range, the employee shall move to the next step in the new salary range that provides for an increase.
 The employee shall retain the same step increase date.